Genusbiz/docs/users/reporting-on-data/report/grouping-and-filtering/time-data-sources.md

 <td>

-<span style="FONT-WEIGHT: normal">Set whether the user can select one or many members in filter.
+Set whether the user can select one or many members in filter.

 </td>